 Before I dive further into describing the sound of the ESL 15A’s, let me explain a little bit more about my experience with the kind of speakers that I used for over a decade: Apogee and Magnepan magnetostatics.
 The thing with large dipoles such as these is that their bass is very pure and precise and can go very low indeed, but lacks attack and real impact, compared to many dynamic speakers.
 The Divas, in particular, go deeper even than some subwoofers, but never really lash out when they need to in the upper bass.
 This was the main reason for my wanting to part with these speakers and to start exploring other speaker options.

 The Martin Logan ESL 15A’s go straight down to the lowest possible frequencies but rather than holding back in slam anywhere in the frequency range, they actually keep on pushing with equal pressure from the upper bass all the way down to 22hz.
-Their immense reach into the frequency depths is clearly evident in electronic music such as dub-techno and modern R&B music that often contains very low bass-synthesizer lines.
-Once used to the ESL 15A’s, it is an absolute deception to listen to most other systems, as the bass will invariably not be as deep, as articulate and clean or as powerful.
+Their incredible reach into the frequency depths is clearly evident with electronic music such as dub-techno and modern R&B music that often contains very low bass-synthesizer lines.
+Once used to the ESL 15A’s, it is an absolute deception to listen to most other systems, as the bass will invariably not be as deep, as articulate, or as clean and powerful.

 Big is Beautiful

 Wilson WATT/Puppies are no small speakers, but compared to the ESL 15A’s big-booty bass cabinets the Wilsons almost look cute and petite!
 Because they’re so beautifully proportioned, however, the ESL 15A’s appear to be only slightly wider and slightly taller than the 11A’s.
 When looking at their well-shaped bums and the mighty 12 inch woofers that they contain, it is very obvious that these are very serious speakers.
 But their clever design prevents them from visually dominating the room.